Canadian property bubble: Investor/speculator impact

 Investor activity (measured as the percentage of non-owner-occupied homes) increased both housing price appreciation and price collapse during the 2008 financial crisis.
 Investor activity peaked in 2005, with over 29% of new mortgages in Las Vegas taken out for investment properties.
-In 2020, in Toronto, 21% of all housing, and 56% of condos were investor owned.
-In Vancouver, nearly 48% of condos, and 33% of all housing was owned by investors.
+In Vancouver in 2020, nearly 48% of condos, and 33% of all housing was owned by investors; while in Toronto, 21% of all housing, and 56.7% of condos were investor owned although closer to 70% of pre-construction condos were purchased by investors.
 Investors were found to be increasingly crowding out prospective first-time buyers in a 2024 analysis.

 Housing investors are most often individual residents of Canada but many properties are held opaquely through corporations.
 It is unknown how many properties are owned by institutional investors, including public pension funds.
 The top pension funds, such as the Canada Pension Plan Investment Board, Ontario Teachers' Pension Plan, and Ontario Municipal Employees Retirement System(OMERS), own residential rentals across Canada.
 The share of housing held by corporations and institutions in Ontario is 7.6%, and in British Columbia, 10.0%.
 Canadian pension funds have been considered "overweight" in their real estate portfolios in comparison to international peers.

 Although less than 4% of investors are non-residents of Canada, the federal government placed a temporary ban on foreign buyers from January 1, 2023, until January 1, 2027.
 In British Columbia and Ontario, only around 20% of condos are owned by "in-province" investors.
 There is a debate on which group of investors, foreign or domestic, play a bigger role in driving rising prices.
 Foreign buyers may have a disproportionate impact on the housing market, as reports by CMHC and IMF concluded that rising prices in Toronto and Vancouver cannot be entirely explained by credit conditions (interest rates and mortgage regulations are similar from coast to coast), income growth, or demographic factors.
 This leaves either a chronic lack of supply, or, non-resident buying and financial speculation as primary variables to consider.

 Ways in which foreign buyers may have disproportionately impacted house prices:

 Setting prices at high levels.
 In Vancouver, the single-detached homes owned by non-residents were assessed at $707,000 more than local owners on average.
 In Toronto, the difference is about $100,000.
 Non-resident buyers may be pulling up the price on all ‘comparable’ properties.
 By pulling up prices in one segment of the market, households who are priced out of luxury units may start to bid up prices elsewhere, generating a ripple effect ‘downmarket’.